nabeen/Portfolio/README.md

 # Portfolio Site

-This is nabeen's Portfoli Site build by [GatsbyJS](https://www.gatsbyjs.org/).
+This is nabeen's Portfolio Site build by [GatsbyJS](https://www.gatsbyjs.org/).

 If you want to hire me, please send me a Pull Request to this repository.